Sebastiss/Raspberry-Pi-Weather-Station/README.md

 ## Used parts
 For the purpose of this project I use:
+* Raspberry Pi Zero W WH/Raspberry Pi 3B+
 * Bosh BME280 sensor
 * THT DS18B20 sensor with weather isolation
 * Pi Camera Module v2 8MPx
+* optional Pimoroni Enviro pHat

 ## Technologies
 Project is created with: